kartben/zephyr/doc/develop/getting_started/index.rst

    .. group-tab:: macOS

-      On macOS Mojave or later, select *System Preferences* > *Software Update*.
-Click *Update Now* if necessary.
+      On macOS Mojave or later, select
+      :menuselection:`Apple menu --> System Preferences --> Software Update`.
+      Click :guilabel:`Update Now` if necessary.

       On other versions, see `this Apple support topic
       <https://support.apple.com/en-us/HT201541>`_.

    .. group-tab:: Windows

-      Select *Start* > *Settings* > *Update & Security* > *Windows Update*.
+      Select :menuselection:`Start --> Settings --> Update & Security --> Windows Update`.
-      Click *Check for updates* and install any that are available.
+      Click :guilabel:`Check for updates` and install any that are available.

 .. _install-required-tools:

 Install dependencies
 ********************

-Next, you'll install some host dependencies using your package manager.
+In this step, you will install the necessary tools and dependencies for Zephyr development.
+In particular, Zephyr relies on CMake for its build system, Python as a scripting language, and also requires the Devicetree compiler (``dtc``) to validate :ref:`devicetree` files.

-The current minimum required version for the main dependencies are:
+The current minimum required versions for these main dependencies are:

 .. list-table::
    :header-rows: 1